m0by314/plant_soil_moisture/README.md

 * Configure the following variables with your credentials:
 ```
-/*
-Moisture Sensor Calibration
-See this link https://www.hackster.io/m0by314/calibrate-soil-moisture-sensor-3c3a39 for cabribrate moisture sensor
-*/
-#define DRY_VALUE "YOUR DRY VALUE"   /* Replace with the value obtained in dry soil */
-#define WET_VALUE "YOUR WET VALUE"   /* Replace with the value obtained in wet soil */

 /* WIFI Setting */
 #define WIFI_SSID "YOUR_WIFI_SSID"     /* Replace with your wifi ssid. */
 #define WIFI_PWD "YOUR_WIFI_PASSWORD"  /* Replace with your wifi password */